You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 When should you manually pin?

-Add pins manually when you create a new pin, this lets you change-up descriptions and hashtags.
+Add pins manually when you create a new pin.
+This lets you change-up descriptions.

 With separate hashtags and descriptions, the pins will spiderweb throughout the platform more effectively.